 Jaspal Atwal charged with uttering threats

-Atwal created controversy after an appearance at official dinner for PM in India
+Atwal created controversy after an appearance at official event for PM in India

 Jaspal Atwal, the central figure in the controversy that surrounded the prime minister's February trip to India, has been charged with uttering threats.